JOC-2024-04-OA-0751/Function-on-Function-Gaussian-Process-with-Application-in-Robust-Design/Additional Results/README.md

 | `Figure EC4`   | The absolute error of optimal input and output estimated by different methods with $n=150$|

+## `MSD Results`
+The `MSD Results` file contains the table of the mean standard deviation (MSD) of 50 replicates for different methods in all Scenarios.

 ## Robust Optimization Analysis
 For better illustration, we provide the optimal functional input parameter and the corresponding output compared to the target input and output, as seen in Figures EC5-EC8.